 \nhttps://csj.co.ug/

-","summary":"The accessible, acronym-free Uganda podcast about climate change, agriculture and how communities are adapting.","date_published":"2024-07-11T08:00:00.000+02:00","attachments":[{"url":"https://aphid.fireside.fm/d/1437767933/bc251325-3dab-4c55-901f-47a724ce2a5c/f7521a70-e01b-41c2-87b9-523e435a6f93.mp3","mime_type":"audio/mpeg","size_in_bytes":23720854,"duration_in_seconds":1482}]},{"id":"3f7c91fd-e8e7-4b08-a288-56171bfe18a1","title":"Episode 1: Climate Talk Uganda with Josephine Karungi","url":"https://climatetalkuganda.fireside.fm/1","content_text":"This is an all-new podcast exploring the many ways that rural communities and individuals in Uganda are responding to climate change.
+","summary":"How climate change poses particular challenges for women across Uganda, and how communities are implementing solutions. ","date_published":"2024-07-11T08:00:00.000+02:00","attachments":[{"url":"https://aphid.fireside.fm/d/1437767933/bc251325-3dab-4c55-901f-47a724ce2a5c/f7521a70-e01b-41c2-87b9-523e435a6f93.mp3","mime_type":"audio/mpeg","size_in_bytes":23720854,"duration_in_seconds":1482}]},{"id":"3f7c91fd-e8e7-4b08-a288-56171bfe18a1","title":"Episode 1: Climate Talk Uganda with Josephine Karungi","url":"https://climatetalkuganda.fireside.fm/1","content_text":"This is an all-new podcast exploring the many ways that rural communities and individuals in Uganda are responding to climate change.
 In this first episode we hear from smallholder farmers in Arua, Gulu and Lira about how climate change is affecting their lives on a day-to-day basis.
-And Jospehine chats with Xavier Ejoyi, Uganda Country Director for Action Aid, about what he's learning about resilient communities across Northern Uganda as they work to adapt to a changing climate.\n\nWant to drop us a line? climatetalkpod@gmail.com is the place to go.\n\nIf you like this episode, let your friends know - share it on your socials, or give us a review.
+And Josephine chats with Xavier Ejoyi, Uganda Country Director for Action Aid, about what he's learning about resilient communities across Northern Uganda as they work to adapt to a changing climate.\n\nWant to drop us a line? climatetalkpod@gmail.com is the place to go.\n\nIf you like this episode, let your friends know - share it on your socials, or give us a review.
 It makes a huge difference!
 Thanks. \n\nClimate Talk is part of the Climate Smart Jobs Initiative - you can find out more about that here:\nhttps://csj.co.ug/\n\nAnd you can find out more about Xavier and the work Action Aid are doing around climate change by visiting their website:\nhttps://uganda.actionaid.org/","content_html":"

 This is an all-new podcast exploring the many ways that rural communities and individuals in Uganda are responding to climate change.
 In this first episode we hear from smallholder farmers in Arua, Gulu and Lira about how climate change is affecting their lives on a day-to-day basis.
-And Jospehine chats with Xavier Ejoyi, Uganda Country Director for Action Aid, about what he's learning about resilient communities across Northern Uganda as they work to adapt to a changing climate.
+And Josephine chats with Xavier Ejoyi, Uganda Country Director for Action Aid, about what he's learning about resilient communities across Northern Uganda as they work to adapt to a changing climate.

 \n\n